yaoxin1995/covid19-update-server/notification-service/README.md

 ## How to run the web service

+ * *optional:* If you want to manually test (and watch) the api endpoint (documentation) you can enable the Swagger.io editor container by commenting in  `x-disabled:` in [docker-compose.yml](docker-compose.yml) file.
+The service will be available on port `8080`.
  * Enter `docker-compose up -d` to create and start the container.

 ## How to stop the web service